877-224-2434

 • Overhead shower/tub light

-• Exhaust fan installation and venting to outside
+• Exhaust fan installation and venting to the outside

 • 12x12 or larger tile flooring